-Note that this plan has been updated to meet annual reporting requirements and addresses the Early Revenue Phase of the Mary River Project.
+Note that this plan has been updated to meet annual reporting requirements and addresses the Early Revenue Phase of the Mary River Project, amended to reflect the Production Increase to 6 MTPA.
 Therefore, any references to actions required along the railway or at Steensby Port have been removed.